 As a regulated utility, Golden State Water’s rates are determined by the California Public Utilities Commission (CPUC) through a General Rate Case (GRC) to ensure customers receive a fair rate for reliable, quality water service.

-More than $300,000 in infrastructure improvements are planned for 2017 in the Clearlake service area.
+More than $1.3 million in infrastructure improvements are planned for 2019 in the Clearlake service area.

 To view current and completed projects in your area, click here.